dmigwi/dcrchainanalysis/README.md

     cp ./sample-dcrchainalyser.conf {appData-folder}/dcrchainalyser.conf
 ```
 - Copy the `rpcuser` and `rpcpass` from `dcrd.conf` in your Dcrd Appdata folder into `dcrchainalyser.conf` file as `dcrduser` and `dcrdpass` fields.
+- Mainnet is activated by default if Simnet or Testnet environment is set in the `dcrchainalyser.conf`

+## Build the Project.
+- `cd` to the root folder with the cloned repository.
+- Run `go build . && ./v1`